 Meanwhile, other features of quantum mechanics possess the characteristic of being "under the floor" and unobservable in the phenomenal world.
 Thus, the Wave Function itself, described by Schrodinger's Equation, collapses into particles under observation.
 This means that the interference effects of waves also disappear -- not only under direct observation but even if we can just infer where particles are.
 This is an extraordinary feature of reality, and it precludes the interpretation that quantum Uncertainty is simply a matter of the limitation of human knowledge, or that observation creates quantum effects by disturbing the system.
 And it turns out that the collapse of the wave function occurs instantaneously, even across cosmological distances, violating restrictions on velocity postulated by Special Relativity -- that nothing, not even information, can go faster than the velocity of light.
 John Bell, hoping for the opposite, established this effect.
 At that level of reality, it is as though space doesn't exist.

 For the practice of mathematics, this does not, of course, matter.
-Imaginary numbers are useful and ubiquitous, with delightful paradoxes such as versions of Euler's Theorem, and , and the extraordinary result that imaginary powers of the imaginary number can be real numbers.
+Imaginary numbers are useful and ubiquitous, with delightful paradoxes such as versions of Euler's Theorem, eiπ = -1 and eix = cos x + i sin x, and the extraordinary result that imaginary powers of the imaginary number can be real numbers.
 So if imaginary numbers exist at an intermediate level of reality, like virtual particles, this does not prevent them from participating in phenomenal reality.
 Indeed, the wave function in quantum mechanics has both real and imaginary parts.
 It is hard to know what the physical effect of that imaginary part would be, except that, if squared, we get real results.
 But, whatever it is, it's there; and this gives to imaginary numbers, which, after all, are only abstract entities, a connection to physical reality.

 If physics and mathematics allow entities that exist at an intermediate level of reality, neither fully empirically real nor absolutely and transcendently real, what else might there be like that?
 Well, let's consider the Law of Karma.
 In Indian philosophy, karma, (karman), which means "action," is often said to simply be causality.
 However, this cannot be the causality of Empiricist billiard balls bouncing around.
 Billiard balls do not deliver karmic recompense.
 Instead, karmic causality is moral causality, where right action produces a reward, and wrong action produces punishment, not by natural causation, where we can only account for consequences by natural laws, but by the rules of dharma, , of moral duty.

 Kant, who may never have heard of karma or dharma, nevertheless posited moral causality among things in themselves.
 Like Hegel, Kant believed that "the real is rational."
 But this worked rather differently in the two philosophers.
 Kant's phenomenal reality was real and rational in terms of the laws of physics and science.
 But the empirical world obviously is not bound by the Moral Law, or nothing wrongful would ever happen.
 We must choose to do what is right, and many do not.
-Hegel, who denied there were things in themselves, collapsed physical and moral causality together in the unitary Dialectic, producing a judicial positivism, in which justice is the practice of the courts, and the State becomes right and good in terms of its historically relative existence -- with Hegel's own Prussia, and Hegel himself, at the end of history, achieving absolute righteousness and goodness.
+Hegel, who denied there were things in themselves, collapsed physical and moral causality together in the unitary Dialectic, producing a judicial positivism, in which justice is the practice of the courts (and the State) becomes right and good in terms of its historically relative existence -- with Hegel's own Prussia, and Hegel himself, at the end of history, achieving absolute righteousness and goodness.
 Marx, of course, thought that the end of history would be in Communism.
 In Kant, there can be no end of history, since this world is not morally perfectible.
 We are the stuff of the "crooked timber of humanity."
+If this principle remains characteristic of all Kantian philosophy, then Utopianism is precluded.
+Indeed, attempts at Utopia in the 20th century produced nothing but poverty and millions of deaths.

 In Kantian terms, the corresponding doctrines should not be surprising.
 The principle of the Critique of Pure Reason is that a consistent theory of transcendent objects is impossible.
 Speculative metaphysics will generate "dialectical illusion," der dialektische Schein, which will mean contradictions, Antinomies.
 Kant thought that some of the antinomies could be resolved as "postulates of practical reason," i.e. for moral considerations based on the Categorical Imperative, but his argument for God, as the enforcer of reward and punishment, at the end of the line, is clearly insufficient if he had only been aware of the alternative theory, namely the Law of Karma.
 If morality alone motivates belief in God, then karma does the job just as well, if not better than the agency of God.